-The principal dentist was the registered manager and had overall responsibility for the practice.
-The practice manager had responsibility for the day to day running of the practice.
+The practice manager was the registered manager and had overall responsibility for the day to day running of the practice.
 Staff knew the management arrangements and their roles and responsibilities.

 The practice had changed ownership during 2018 and the practice manager had been recruited following the change.

-Many of the management systems and processes were under review and new systems had been introduced in relation to the governance of the practice.
-Many of those systems and processes were still bedding in.
+Many of the management systems and processes had been reviewed and new systems which were more robust had been introduced in relation to the governance of the practice.